christytan/ords-apex-dbcs/exacs-QA/DataSafeAssessment2.md

-# Assessment Lab 2 - Assess Users with Oracle Data Safe
+# Assess Users with Oracle Data Safe

+## Introduction
+Using Oracle Data Safe assess user security in your target database by using the User Assessment feature and fix issues.

+To log issues and view the Lab Guide source, go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository.

 ## Objectives
 In this lab, you learn how to: